 So, red light therapies may have some utility, but getting sunlight is another great way to get exposure to these valuable light wavelengths.

-Huberman notes that this field hasn’t progressed far enough yet to place any firm conclusions.
+Huberman notes that this field hasn’t progressed far enough to make any firm conclusions.

 However, it’s being explored for conditions like fibromyalgia, which consists of whole-body pain, with some thought red light might be a beneficial treatment.